 Type of Funding

-The Gerson Lehrman Group (GLG) is inviting applications from social entrepreneurs for the GLG Social Impact Fellowship 2017, a platform for professional learning where top professionals and thought leaders are paired with Fellows who are keen to solve challenges facing their social sector organizations, at no cost.
-Through 2-year Fellowship, visionary and innovative nonprofit and social enterprise leaders receive tailored learning from experts across GLG’s membership of more than 500,000 former C-suite executives, academics, sciences, policy specialists, former public sector leaders, and other top professionals and thought leaders around the world, and with each other.
+The Gerson Lehrman Group (GLG) is inviting applications from social entrepreneurs for the 2018 GLG Social Impact Fellowship, a platform for professional learning where top professionals and thought leaders are paired with Fellows who are keen to solve challenges facing their social sector organizations, at no cost.
+Throughout the 2-year Fellowship, visionary and innovative nonprofit and social enterprise leaders receive tailored learning from experts across GLG’s membership of more than 500,000 former C-suite executives, academics, sciences, policy specialists, former public sector leaders, and other top professionals and thought leaders around the world, and with each other.

-The Fellowship, which will kick off in 16 to 18 October 2017, begins with an in-person attendance at GLG’s headquarters in New York City, USA, where Fellows learn how to use the GLG platform.
+The Fellowship, which will kick off with an In-person Fellows convening in New York City, USA, on 9 and 10 October 2018, where Fellows learn how to use the GLG platform.
 During the convening, Fellows will work with GLG to identify the top challenges facing their organizations and set learning objectives to meet those challenges.
 Dedicated GLG Research Managers will then arrange for Fellows to connect to the GLG platform, to which Fellows will have access for 2 years.

 Fellows will spend about 200 hours per year benefitting from the following commitments: